nicolasfauchereau/ICU_Water_Watch/README.md

 - JMA (JMA/MRI-CPS2)
 - ECCC (CanSIPSv2)

+The details for the different GCM can be found [here](https://confluence.ecmwf.int/display/CKB/Description+of+the+C3S+seasonal+multi-system)

 The forecast data (post 2017) for this MME contains in excess of 370 members.

 The data is available from the [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/#!/home)

 ## Organisation of this repository

-- [ICU_Water_Watch](): contains the source code itself, i.e. the collection of functions used for the data retrieval, processing, calculation and mapping of the various rainfall monitoring and forecasting products part of the ICU "Water Watch", the code is organized in 6 main modules:
+- [ICU_Water_Watch](https://github.com/nicolasfauchereau/ICU_Water_Watch/tree/main/ICU_Water_Watch): contains the source code itself, i.e. the collection of functions used for the data retrieval, processing, calculation and mapping of the various rainfall monitoring and forecasting products part of the ICU "Water Watch", the code is organized in 6 main modules:

     - [utils.py](https://github.com/nicolasfauchereau/ICU_Water_Watch/blob/main/src/utils.py): General utility functions
     - [geo.py](https://github.com/nicolasfauchereau/ICU_Water_Watch/blob/main/src/geo.py): Manipulation of geometries (from shapefiles), creation of masks, etc